Nobi3110/connection-lookup/README.md

 ﻿# Connection Lookup

-A lightweight Google Apps Script + HTML app that searches a Google Sheet by an exact Connection ID and returns the matching record in JSON format.
+A lightweight Google Apps Script and HTML project that searches a Google Sheet by an exact Connection ID and returns the matching record.

 ## Overview

-This project consists of:
+This project is designed for quick record lookup from a spreadsheet using a unique identifier such as `01 Connection ID`.

-- `Code.gs` — Google Apps Script backend that reads data from a Google Sheet and returns a JSON result
+It has two main components:

-- `index.html` — frontend form that accepts a Connection ID and displays the matching record
+- `Code.gs` — the Google Apps Script backend that reads the Google Sheet and returns JSON data

-It is designed for cases where you need to quickly look up a record from a spreadsheet using a unique identifier such as `01 Connection ID`.
+- `index.html` — the frontend interface that lets users type a Connection ID and view the result

 ## Features

-- Search by exact Connection ID
+- Search records by exact Connection ID
 - Case-insensitive matching
-- Returns the full row as JSON
+- Returns the full matching row as JSON
-- Displays record fields in a clean HTML result card
+- Displays the record in a clean browser UI
 - Uses Google Sheets as the data source
-- Easy to deploy as a public Apps Script web app
+- Easy to deploy as a Google Apps Script web app

 ## Project Structure